 Largely self-taught, Dave is inspired by the work of contemporary pastel painters Andrew McDermott, Desmond O’Hagan, and Richard McKinley.
 He is also strongly influenced by the work of renowned Vancouver photographer Fred Herzog, whose photos motivate Dave to create authentic and thoughtful representations of urban life.
 Dave’s current exploration in plein air painting has been hugely influenced by classic Canadian artists Lawren Harris and Tom Thompson, and by work and mentorship of fellow Portside Studio artist Dennis Brown.

-Dave regularly shows his work at the Eastside Cultural Crawl and is the Chair of the Board for the 901 Artists’ Co-operative, located at Portside Studios in East Vancouver.
+Dave regularly shows his work at the Eastside Cultural Crawl and is a member of the 901 Artists’ Co-operative, located at Portside Studios in East Vancouver.
 He is a Signature Member of the Pastel Artists of Canada and an Active Member of the Federation of Canadian Artists.
-His work can be found in numerous private collections and he has presented his pastel and oil paintings in juried and popular shows in Vancouver.
+His work can be found in numerous private collections and he has presented his pastel and oil paintings in juried and popular shows in Vancouver and other parts of Canada.